feifeiobama/Awesome-Continual-Learning/README.md

 * (CVPR 22) Towards Better Plasticity-Stability Trade-off in Incremental Learning: A Simple Linear Connector
 * (AAAI 23) Continual Learning with Scaled Gradient Projection
 * (ICLR 23) Building a Subspace of Policies for Scalable Continual Learning
+* (CVPR 23) Adaptive Plasticity Improvement for Continual Learning
+* (CVPR 23) Decoupling Learning and Remembering: a Bilevel Memory Framework with Knowledge Projection for Task-Incremental Learning

 ### Distillation-based